rcedgar/usearch12/README.md

 To build using [Microsoft Visual C++](https://visualstudio.microsoft.com/) (MSVC), load the solution file `usearch12.sln` and select `Build` then `Rebuild Solution` from the main menu bar.

-To build from the command line, run `./build_win.bash` from a command prompt with `src/` as the current directory.
+To build from the command line, run `./build_win.bash` from a command prompt.
 This requires that the MSVC build tools are in your PATH.
-The `build_win.bash` script (1) checks that there are no uncommitted changes to the repo, (2) overwrites `gitver.txt` with the latest commit hash, and (3) runs `MSBuild.txt` to compile and link `usearch12.exe`.
+The `build_win.bash` script (1) checks that there are no uncommitted changes to the repo, (2) overwrites `gitver.txt` with the latest commit hash, and (3) runs `MSBuild` to compile and link `usearch12.exe`.

 ### Linux